-The colour scheme is similar to the rest of the conference, muted blues and greys with some wood panelling.
-The room is soundproofed and we will have staff monitoring the sensory conditions in the room and providing assistance if needed.
 The Executive Rooms have their own facilities within the corridor, a single occupancy accessible toilet and cubicles for ladies and gents.

 The cubicles seem slightly more spacious than in other areas of the ICC and there are less reflective surfaces as the mirrors are individual to the sinks not across the whole wall.

 On exiting the Executive Rooms corridor the hallway leads out to an open space with a sofa bench, directly above the Entrance Foyer from Centenary Square.
 The hall way follows round the right to the Symphony Hall entrance and internal bridge to the Hyatt Regency Hotel (pictured).